Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/discover-rubens-in-6-facts.md

 metaDescription: null
 socialImage: null
 ---
-Pedro Pablo Rubens was a flamenco painter of the 17th century, considered one of the highest exponents of the Baroque.
+Peter Paul Rubens was a flamenco painter of the 17th century, considered one of the highest exponents of the Baroque.
 His work covers a wide variety of themes, from religious to mythological, through portraits, landscapes and hunting scenes.
 His style is characterized by dynamism, color and sensuality, with a clear influence of Italian Renaissance painting, especially of Tiziano.
 Here are six interesting facts about his life and work:

 ## 1.He was born in Germany, but he studied and worked mainly in Antwerp.